haihala/whoops-all-grapplers/docs/1. Projects/Design thoughts.md

 Trails of thought to explore later:
 - Spam has a cost or timing has a reward
+	- Reward over require demands the latter
+	- Rewarding some meter on frame perfect (or close enough) presses
+		- Simple, effective
+		-

 - Spam leads to a different action
+	- This on it's own is cool, but
+		- If the input parsing is not quite as lenient as the user would like, feels bad
+		- Everything or at least many things would require separate spam functions
+		- Inputting spam functions in a combo would kinda suck

 # Attack heights
 - Overhead